Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 **Table of Contents**

-1. Basic capabilities of the "Islandora Webform Module"
+1. About the "Islandora Webform Module"
-2. Limitations of the "Islandora Webform Module"
+1.1.
+Basic capabilitie
+1.2.
+Limitations
-3. The "Islandora Simple Text Content Model"
+2. The "Islandora Simple Text Content Model"
-4. Creating a Drupal Webform
+3. Creating a Drupal Webform
-4.1.
+3.1.
 Add components to the webform
-4.2.
+3.2.
 Configure the confirmation message
-5. Configuring the "Islandora Settings" for a webform
+4. Configuring the "Islandora Settings" for a webform
-5.1.
+4.1.
 Specify which objects a webform is created for
-5.2.
+4.2.
 Specify where the webform values will be stored
-5.3.
+4.3.
 Configuring the "Islandora Ingest" field mapping of a webform
-5.4.
+4.4.
 Configuring the "Simple Text Related Item MODS form" (XML form)

 ***